sharetheloveio/sharethelove.io/picture-elements/3d-floorplan.md

-# 3D Floorplan Card
+---
+description: >-

-_This simple card displays a 3D floorplan and overlays black boxes to create the effect of lights turning on and off in the selected rooms._
+  This simple card displays a 3D floorplan and overlays black boxes to create the effect of lights turning on and off in the selected rooms.
+---

 ![](../.gitbook/assets/floorplan.gif)